Ryan Reynolds (American football): 2005 and 2006 seasons

 Reynolds was relegated to special teams as a true freshman, logging tackles against Oklahoma State, Nebraska, and Tulsa.

 Although he was penciled in as a starter for the Sooners, Reynolds injured his ACL after spring practices and was redshirted for the 2006 Sooners.

 2007 and 2008 seasons

 As a redshirt sophomore in 2007, Reynolds appeared in 13 games and recorded 60 total tackles.
 As a redshirt junior in 2008, he appeared in only six games and recorded 44 tackles.

 2009 season

 In 2009, Reynolds recorded 79 total tackles to rank third on the Sooners team behind Travis Lewis and Quinton Carter.

-In December, 2009, the NCAA denied Reynolds his request to play a sixth year due to injuries.
+In December 2009, the NCAA denied Reynolds his request to play a sixth year due to injuries.

-Reynolds told a reporter at the completion of his college career that he had no interest in pursuing an NFL career.
+After having suffered three major knee injuries during his college career, Reynolds did not initially attempt to pursue an NFL career.
+However, in 2012 he attempted to make a comeback but tweaked his hamstring during Oklahoma's 2012 pro day.